BaoyiCui/skrl/docs/source/api/utils/postprocessing.rst

     <br>

-TensorBoard files
+Tensorboard files
 -----------------

-This library provides an implementation for quickly loading TensorBoard files to inspect their contents in future post-processing steps.
+This library provides an implementation for quickly loading Tensorboard files to inspect their contents in future post-processing steps.
 See the section :ref:`Library utilities (skrl.utils module) <library_utilities>` for a real use case

 .. raw:: html